maren-ha/IntegratingMeasurementInstruments/README.md

 This repository contains the code for the manuscript

-**Hackenberg M., Pfaffenlehner M., Behrens M., Pechmann A., Kirschner J., and Binder H. Investigating a domain adaptation approach for integrating different measurement instruments in a longitudinal clinical registry, [arXiv preprint: 2312.00616](https://arxiv.org/abs/2312.00616), 2024.**
+> Hackenberg, M., Pfaffenlehner, M., Behrens, M., Pechmann, A., Kirschner, J., and Binder, H. (2023) Investigating a domain adaptation approach for integrating different measurement instruments in a longitudinal clinical registry. :globe_with_meridians: [arXiv:2312.00616](https://arxiv.org/abs/2312.00616).

 ## Introduction